ItsSilvie/blog.silvie.org/_posts/2022-07-07-convention-demo-deck-samples.markdown

 {% include image.html url="/assets/images/2022-07-07-convention-demo-deck-samples/card-back.png" description="Grand Archive card back." max-width="320px" %}

-One of the activities at the Grand Archive booth at Anime Expo included the front of various cards from the [Dawn of Ashes Prelude set](/DOAp_(set)) printed on regular printer paper.
+One of the activities at the Grand Archive booth at Anime Expo allowed anyone to create their own constructed decks using paper print outs of cards from the [Dawn of Ashes Prelude set](/DOAp_(set)).
+These were printed on regular printer paper.

 At Anime Expo in Los Angeles, several of these print outs were stolen from the Grand Archive booth and later appeared on eBay.